splintered-reality/py_trees/CONTRIBUTING.md

 ### Review

 Once submitted, a reviewer will be assigned.
 You do not need to select.
-If no-one has self-assigned in a reasonable time window, feel free to append a *friendly bump* coment to your PR.
+If no-one has self-assigned in a reasonable time window, feel free to append a *friendly bump* comment to your PR.

 ### Merging